MicrosoftDocs/m365copilot-docs/docs/data-privacy-security.md

   - [Managing plugins for Copilot](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps)
   - [Managing Microsoft Graph connectors](/microsoftsearch/connectors-overview).

-## Considerations for independent software vendors
+## Considerations for independent software publishers

 Power Platform connectors as Copilot plugins are [certified](/connectors/custom-connectors/certification-submission) and [packaged](/connectors/custom-connectors/certification-submission#connector-and-plugin-packaging-guide) in the same way as regular [Power Platform Connectors](/connectors/custom-connectors/certification-submission).
 They can then be submitted to [Microsoft Partner Center](https://partner.microsoft.com) through the **Microsoft 365 and Copilot program** as a **Power Platform Connector**.